SKIP_TO_MAIN_CONTENT

 At a glance

-• Adapt pre-trained models to specific domains or tasks
+• Adapt a base model to a specific domain or task

-• Reduce hallucinations and improve factual accuracy in specific domains
+• Reduce hallucinations on factual questions specific to your domain

-4. Automatically saves checkpoints during training (in the retry-enabled workflow)
+4. Saves checkpoints during training (in the retry-enabled workflow)

 5. Pushes the fine-tuned model to Hugging Face Hub